 A little later on our way to my father’s room on a particular floor, Adam managed to get lost in the elevator and cried when we found him.
 He had changed his mind about the hospital.
-The last days of our friends’ stay my father had been released from the hospital and is seen behind in the group.
+The last days of our friends’ stay, my father had been released from the hospital.
+He is seen behind in the group.

 We went sightseeing in Copenhagen and a few other places outside of Copenhagen by bus and train, and I imagined that I was English too, hoping that my friends would speak loud enough for the passengers to hear them.
 We brought with us lunch packages.
 It was unimaginable to eat anything at a restaurant.